ruzickap/ansible-openwrt/README.md

 # ansible-openwrt

-Ansible playbooks configuring Openwrt devices (Wi-Fi routers)
+Ansible playbooks configuring OpenWrt devices (Wi-Fi routers)

-> 💡 Always build your own OpenWrt Firmware with installed packages (it will
+> 💡 Always [build](https://firmware-selector.openwrt.org/) your own OpenWrt
-> save disk space)
+> Firmware with installed packages (it will save disk space)

 ## Flash router and allow SSH access to the router form the WAN